leonrossi/Image-Processing-SCC0251---Final-project/README.md

 ## Presentation

-   [Here](https://drive.google.com/file/d/1h5xpIiip5q8gXTivfMAuVmEWajXoO0Ae/view) is the link to video presentatio of this project.
+   [Here](https://drive.google.com/file/d/1h5xpIiip5q8gXTivfMAuVmEWajXoO0Ae/view) is the link to video presentation of this project.